WMD-group/SMACT/README.md

 --------

 * **smact_data.py** A collection of functions providing elemental properties.
 Draws on `chemlab`'s database (which in turn draws on openbabel)
+* **smact_lattice.py** Given the sites, multiplicities and possible oxidation states at those sites, this reads from the database and generates all possible stoichiometeries.

 Requirements
 ------------